discourse/wp-discourse/readme.txt

 ### Single Sign On from WordPress to Discourse

-The plugin also comes with optional SSO functionality which lets you use your WordPress site as the Single Sign On provider for your Discourse forum.
+The plugin also comes with optional DiscourseConnect functionality which lets you use your WordPress site as the Single Sign On provider for your Discourse forum.

 This will override Discourse's native (and powerful) login flow and is only recommended for use cases